5 Research-Backed Reasons We Wear Makeup

 Going out tonight?
 For many women, this means time in front of the mirror with an array of cosmetics.
-Minutes, sometimes an hour or more, and even the occasional professional consultation may be a part of the process of enhancing attractiveness.
-Within our bag of tricks, we typically find similar products—foundation, eye shadow and liner, blush, lipstick, etc.
+Minutes, sometimes an hour or more, and even the occasional professional consultation may be part of the process of enhancing attractiveness.
+Within our bag of tricks, we typically find similar products—foundation, eye shadow and liner, blush, lipstick.

 But where did this particular assortment come from?
 Is there a psychological basis for the makeup we use today?
 And if so, can we use this to our advantage?
-Rather than asking "should women wear makeup?" while acknowledging that many women do, might we instead try to figure out why we wear the makeup we do wear?
+Rather than asking: "Should women wear makeup?"
+While acknowledging that many women do, might we instead try to figure out why we wear the makeup we wear?

 Thinness, for example, is not a universal feature of attractiveness.
 This was aptly noted by People magazine’s onetime "Most Beautiful Woman" Gwyneth Paltrow, who said, “If we were living in ancient Rome or Greece, I would be considered sickly and unattractive.”

-Despite cultural variation, a few physical characteristics are generally considered universal markers of beauty.
+Despite the cultural variation, a few physical characteristics are generally considered universal markers of beauty.
 Human preferences may have evolved over millions of years to favor certain physical characteristics linked to reproductive fitness—youthfulness, for example, is a generally reliable cue for fertility, potentially explaining why it’s considered attractive.
 Likewise, skin homogeneity and facial similarity, both signs of good health, have wide appeal (Fink, Grammer, & Thornhill, 2001; Thornhill & Gangestad, 1993).
-To a lesser extent, other features associated with sexual arousal (plump lips, for example) may be perceived as beautiful, because they have reliably fostered reproduction.
+To a lesser extent, other features associated with sexual arousal—plump lips, for example—may be perceived as beautiful, because they have reliably fostered reproduction.